 Luke Strgar

-I am a PhD student in Computer Science at Northwestern University, advised by Sam Kriegman in the Xenobot Lab.
+I am a PhD student in AI and Robotics at Northwestern University, advised by Sam Kriegman in the Xenobot Lab.
 I have also spent time as a student researcher on the Paradigms of Intelligence team at Google.

 I received my MSc. in Computer Science from the University of Texas at Austin, where I worked with David Harwath on self-supervised speech segmentation.
-Before that, I earned my B.A. in Computer Science from the University of California at Berkeley, working with Justin Remais on mathematical models of infectious disease dynamics.
-Between these degrees, I held research positions with Tim Gardner at the University of Oregon and Young Hwang Chang at the Knight Cancer Institute.
+Before that, I earned my B.A. in Computer Science from the University of California at Berkeley.

 Research